aankitkumargupta/Classification-Model-for-Pollinators-using-Deep-Learning-Techniques/README.md

-Deep Learning Image Classifier from Scratch
+Pollination Monitoring in Precision Agriculture using Deep Learning Techniques

-This repository presents a comprehensive exploration into building a robust image classifier using advanced deep learning techniques.
-The project focuses on classifying a meticulously curated dataset comprising 401 images categorized into distinct classes of ants and bees.
-The key highlights of the project are outlined below:
+This repository delves into the development of a image classifier utilizing advanced deep learning techniques, with a specific application in pollination monitoring for Precision Agriculture.
+The project aims to create a classifier capable of accurately categorizing a dataset of images, distinguishing between ants and bees.
+By incorporating deep learning techniques, the system seeks to enhance the precision and efficiency of monitoring pollinators in agricultural settings.
+The ensuing exploration underscores the significance of leveraging Deep learning technology for sustainable agriculture practices, addressing the crucial role of pollinators in the ecosystem.

 Key Features:
 Data Augmentation: Utilizes the ImageDataGenerator from TensorFlow's Keras API for data augmentation, enhancing the model's ability to generalize and recognize diverse patterns.